Dr. Xochitl Vallejos

 This work begins from a simple premise:

-how we love, organize relationships, and distribute power determines the kind of world we are capable of sustaining.
+How we love, organize relationships, and distribute power determines the kind of world we are capable of sustaining.

 Relationship Anarchy is not presented here as a lifestyle choice or a personal preference.
 It is an ethical framework for dismantling domination at the level where it is most normalized and least questioned: intimacy, family, and belonging.
 The same logics that structure empire, patriarchy, racial hierarchy, and extraction are rehearsed daily in how relationships are organized.